-- 1. Click in the ribbon tab axesWord on the button Export PDF - 2.
-In the text box PDF Filename you can define the filename and memory location.
-As default the name and memory location of the Word document is used. - 3.
-Check if there is a document title in the text box Document Title.
+- 1. Click in the axesWord tab on the Export PDF button. - 2.
+In the PDF Filename text box, you can define the filename and memory location.
+As default, the name and memory location of the Word document is used. - 3.
+Check if there is a document title in the Document Title text box.
 Change or add one if necessary. - 4.
-Check if in the drop-down list box Main Document Language an appropriate language is set.
-Change it if necessary. - 5.
-Activate the check box Open PDF Document in Default Viewer so that your PDF document will be shown in the default viewer after conversion has finished. - 6.
-Activate the check box PDF/A to create a PDF document in PDF/A format. - 7.
-Click on the button Create to start the analyzing and conversion procedure.
+Check if in the Main Document Language drop-down list box an appropriate language is set.
+Change it if necessary. - Activate the Open PDF Document in Default Viewer check box so that your PDF document will be shown in the default viewer after PDF creation is finished. - 6.
+Activate the PDF/A check box to create a PDF document in PDF/A format. - 7.
+Click on the Create button to start the analyzing and conversion procedure.

-Figure 21: Dialogue box "Export PDF"
+Figure 24: "Export PDF" dialogue box